 Five litre containers of neutral buffered formalin are available from histopathology on ext.
 64591.

-All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with BSUH Pathology Sample and Request Form Labelling Requirements (downloadable here).
+All specimens must be labelled with full patient identification and be accompanied by a request form giving full clinical details and signed by a doctor, in accordance with UHSPE Pathology Sample and Request Form Labelling Requirements (downloadable here).

 Due to medico-legal considerations, all unlabelled or mislabelled specimens will require identification and verification prior to processing.
 The same applies to specimens arriving with no form, a mislabelled form or insufficient data.